DSU-Digital-Sound-Design/DAD-492-Sound-Forensics/content/pages/schedule.md

    </td>
    <td>Audio enhancement
 <p>
-Project 5: Part 1 – Create an audio recording with your phone with less than idea recording conditions.
+Project 5: Part 1 – Create an audio recording with your phone with less than ideal recording conditions.
 I will provide text for you to read.
 This recording will be randomly shared with another classmate.
 <p>
 Part 2 – Take one of your classmates’ recordings and enhance it to have a high degree of intelligibility.
 <p>